e-gov/cvi/libs/ui/src/lib/screenreader-text/screenreader-text.html.md

 ## How to use

-Add directly to HTML using `.veera-screenreader-text` class with any element that contains the text.
-Or `@include` mixin `@veera-screenreader-text` in your Sass code.
+Add directly to HTML using `.cvi-screenreader-text` class with any element that contains the text.
+Or `@include` mixin `@cvi-screenreader-text` in your Sass code.